 Dr. Prannie Rhatigan stood in my kitchen contemplating the emerald-green whirlpool of smoothie in my blender.
 Over the din of the machine, Ireland’s leading seaweed expert waxed poetic about the deliciousness of dulse as she fed the burgundy-colored dried strands, along with spinach and fruit, into the machine.
 Dulse was new to me, so I paid close attention as she picked out the occasional micro seashell riding sidesaddle on the leathery ribbons of seaweed.
 While I knew the dulse would turn my usual breakfast into a nutritional powerhouse, I wasn't quite prepared for the subtle salinity and umami roundness it added—this was some next-level smoothie work.

 I met Prannie in 2010 when she was in Seattle on book tour for her exceptional cookbook, Irish Seaweed Kitchen.
 Seaweed is commonly associated with Chinese, Korean, and Japanese cuisines, but Ireland, England, and Wales also have a long history of incorporating seaweed into their diets.
-On this side of the pond, Native Americans on the Atlantic and Pacific coasts have used seaweed as food—as well as, less recently, medicine and even tools—for thousands of years.
-But most of the rest of America had little working knowledge of the wealth of potential food growing up and down our coastlines until recently, when coverage of seaweed’s culinary uses and apparent health benefits hit the mainstream media.
-Sushi might have brought seaweed, and specifically nori, into America’s consciousness, but there are dozens of other seaweeds to explore.
+On this side of the pond, Native Americans on the Atlantic and Pacific coasts have used seaweed as food for thousands of years.
+But most of the rest of America had little working knowledge of the wealth of potential food growing up and down our coastlines until recently, when coverage of seaweed's culinary uses hit the mainstream media.
+Sushi might have brought seaweed, and specifically nori, into America's consciousness, but there are dozens of other seaweeds to explore.

 What Is Seaweed?